The Best AI Translator Extensions in 2026 (Tested on 20 Real Phrases)

 SwiftIn Slang: “this is blowing up but the OG tweet got deleted lmao”

 “草” (kusa, “grass”) is Japanese internet for “lol” — from the visual resemblance of “www” (laughing) to grass.
 Google translated it literally.
-DeepL and Immersive got it.
+DeepL got it.
 SwiftIn added “OG” for 元 — the kind of adaptation that reads naturally on X.

 Aggregate results